Whiter2020/BTL_HPB_Group12/README.md

 - ***IMPORTANCE*** Before the run, delete server/global_policies/global_policy_round_<R>.json,  server/global_policies/global_policy_latest.json/*, server/policies/*, client/log_reward/*
 - ***IMPORTANCE*** Also, remember to navigate to /system/

-2. Start the Server + Driver
+2. Start the Driver
    The driver automatically launches the FastAPI WebSocket server:
    **Navigate** to /system/server/, then run:
-   `python driver.py`
+   `python driver.py <client_nums> <rounds>`
   This does:
 - Starts Uvicorn in the background
 - Waits for WebSocket clients
 - Monitors policies folder for updates
 - Runs the Spark aggregator
 - Pushes global_policy to clients
-- ***NOTICE_1***: Must wait before "Server is ready!" to start clients
-- ***NOTICE_2***: Because of unknown reason, the client may experience timeout when connecting to server.
-In case of that, kill the server driver process and the terminal of client if needed.
-Restart the server driver and connect again
-3. Start Clients
+- Start Clients
-  Each agent is launched with an ID
+  Each agent is launched with an ID in /system/client/:
-   **Navigate** to /system/client/, then run on separate terminal:
   `python client.py 1`
   `python client.py 2`
   `python client.py 3`
   `python client.py 4`
    The client will:
       - Connect via WebSocket to /ws
       - Register its client ID
       - Receive the latest global Q-values
       - Train locally
       - Send local_update messages
       - Receive new global policies from server
       - When done rounds of aggregation, the process will be ended
+- ***NOTICE_1***: Must wait before "Server is ready!" to start clients
+- ***NOTICE_2***: Because of unknown reason, the client may experience timeout when connecting to server.
+In case of that, kill the server driver process and the terminal of client if needed.
+Restart the server driver and connect again
 ## Synthetic Federated Multi-Armed Bandits Dataset

+3. Start dashboard
+   Navigate to /system/server, then run:
+   `python dashboard.py`
+   This will start a realtime dashboard for showing data about training

 ### Dataset Overview

 The dataset models multiple clients, each having their own reward distributions, allowing researchers to study: